 All this to say, there are at least a couple of ways that false positives can be reported by the Seven Generator when measuring audio latency.
 To avoid these, the volume level of the Device Under Test (DUT) must be loud.

-At the time of this review with firmware version 0.92.21, the Seven Generator is not suitable for accurately measuring lip sync error (also known as AV sync error) because calculations are based off of input lag measurements instead of video latency measurements and the HDMI audio latency measurements are inaccurate.
+At the time of this review with firmware version 0.92.21, the Seven Generator is not suitable for accurately measuring AV sync error because calculations are based off of input lag measurements instead of video latency measurements and the HDMI audio latency measurements are inaccurate.

 These inaccuracies may be addressed in a future firmware update.